 The weather was pretty temperate for January and guests were guided across the cobblestone exterior by candlelit lanterns to the party entrance.
 Upon entering, guests were greeted to a room with hundreds of white balloons and the musical stylings of DJ Ryan Vandal.
 Photo Booth checkpoints were located throughout the space to commemorate the unique experiences.

 The second room featured Brugal Rum and Herradura Tequila cocktail tables with signature drinks, complete with a cocktail cart.
-Jacto Jewelry rounded out the trifecta of this room with jewelry made from sustainable fish parts.
+Jacto Jewelry rounded out the trifecta of this room with an aquarius ring jewelry made from sustainable fish parts.

 The main room, which hosted most of the action, had two floors of tables with the likes of Spring 44 Distilling spirits, Hendricks Gin, Blue Point Brewery, bites from Australis and Blue Point oysters, and to end on a sweet note, there was My/Mo Mochi ice cream.
 Sri was on hand to offer a “Conscious Reading” to let guests know what answers they needed to know in their life right now.
 She was pretty spot on and gave great positive affirmations.